segmentio/Analytics.NET/README.md

 in your system.
 Note: it can be null if the visitor is not logged in.
 By explicitly identifying a visitor, you tie all of their actions to their identity.
 This makes it possible for you to run things like segment-based email campaigns.
 Either this or the sessionId must be supplied.

 **event** (string) is a human readable description like "Played a Song", "Printed a Report" or "Updated Status".
-Youíll be able to segment by when and how many times each event was triggered.
+You‚Äôll be able to segment by when and how many times each event was triggered.

 **properties** (object) is a dictionary with items that describe the event in more detail.
-This argument is optional, but highly recommendedóyouíll find these properties extremely useful later.
+This argument is optional, but highly recommended‚Äîyou‚Äôll find these properties extremely useful later.

 #### Importing Previous Data